Coat of arms of Luxembourg: The coat of arms of Henry V, Count of Luxembourg (1216–1281)

 Henry V was the first Count of Luxembourg to adopt these arms (the "Lion of Luxemburg").
 His father, Waleran III, Duke of Limburg, bore the arms Argent, a lion rampant queue fourchée gules armed langued and crowned or (white field bearing a red double tailed lion with yellow claws, teeth, tongue and crown), generally known as the "Lion of Limburg".
 Henry V replaced the field argent (white) with barry argent and azure (a series of alternate white and blue bars, numbering 8 or 10), to difference his arms from his half-brother Henry IV, Duke of Limburg.

 It is uncertain what was the origin of this field barry argent and azure.
-Jean-Claude Loutsch, Luxembourg's most prominent heraldist, suggested the theory that the original Luxembourg dynasties may have born a barry banner (colours unknown).
+Jean-Claude Loutsch, Luxembourg's most prominent heraldist, suggested the theory that the original Luxembourg dynasties may have borne a barry banner (colours unknown).
 Two dynasties closely related to the first Houses of Luxembourg also adopted barry coats of arms during this period, namely the Counts of Loon and the Counts of Grandpré bore the arms Barry of ten or and gules (10 yellow and red alternating bars).
 In such a case, the choice of colour of the bars would have been selected to match the white field and red lion of Limburg.